fgm/g2/README.md

 ## Feature changes in the D9/D10 version

+- New in alpha2:
+  - the Automatic filter will automatically tag entries in content, except those added to its stop list.
+  - No-code: the WOTD feed is now a view.
-- New in alpha1: the Alphabar service configuration now provides a button to automatically rebuild the bar from existing G2 entries.
+- New in alpha1:
+  - UX: the Alphabar service configuration now provides a button to automatically rebuild the bar from existing G2 entries.
     The bar can then be manually adjusted before saving.
 - No-code: G2 versions since Drupal 4.x have been manually handling the display configuration on G2 entries.
   Since fields and view modes have been a standard for quite a long time and provide a better administrative UI, all the display configuration and specific templates have been removed in favor of using specific view modes.

 ## Ruby XML-RPC client